JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 for example, and related recommendations on module structure.

-With a clear structure, even if you have a lot of modules, you should be able to migrate modules to KMP individually and therefore smoother than going through a sweeping rewrite.
+With a clear structure, even if you have a lot of modules, you should be able to migrate them to KMP individually, which should be smoother than going through a sweeping rewrite.

-### Migrate to Compose
+### Migrate from Views to Jetpack Compose

 Kotlin Multiplatform offers Compose Multiplatform as means to create cross-platform UI code.
 But to easily transition to Compose Multiplatform your UI code should already be written using Compose — if you are using Views,